KaiqiangYu/SIGMOD24-ARI/README.md

 Packages/Libraries Needed: `CMake 2.8` (optional), `makefile` and `Python3` (including `numpy` and `matplotlib` for ploting figures)

 ## 3. Datasets info
 All datasets used in our experiments are from the [KONECT](http://konect.cc/networks/ "KONECT") website.
-We provided four small datasets, i.e., Divorce, Cfat, Cities, and Writer, in the folder "./code/dataset".
+We provided four small datasets, i.e., Divorce, Cfat, Cities, and Writer, in the folder "./code/dataset". **You need to unzip the dataset first.**

 ## 4. Compile and Usage